 Once a decision has been made, a team lead like Bruce can re-order the backlog (stories, epics or initiatives) in Portfolio for Jira or Jira Software.
 In the case of Portfolio for Jira, the new backlog will automatically update the roadmap based on the new release times.
 Using real-time data is what makes re-organizing the workload achievable instead of death sentence for your weekend.

 How to communicate the effects of scope creep

 Keeping everyone in the loop once decisions have been made is the final step when dealing with scope creep.
 Adding scope can hurt a team’s morale, because on paper it might look like the team did not get accomplish what they set out to do.
 It’s important for the entire team to understand why scope was added and what implications it has on the future of a sprint, epic, release, and project.

-Bruce finds that using Portfolio for JIRA makes communicating the affects of scope change quite liberating as the estimates are data-based and not a back-of-the-napkin calculation.
-As he knows all of the available options in Portfolio for JIRA, it’s a great way to communicate openly with stakeholders.
+Bruce finds that using Portfolio for Jira makes communicating the effects of scope change quite liberating as the estimates are data-based and not a back-of-the-napkin calculation.
+As he knows all of the available options in Portfolio for Jira, it’s a great way to communicate openly with stakeholders.
 Also, the Fusion roadmap is accessible to the whole team, so everyone can stay on the same page when it comes to deliverables and release dates.

-Scope creep is inevitable and dealing with it is necessary.
-If this post has inspired some ideas for dealing with scope creep in your projects, please share it on your social network of choice – your fellow JIRA users around the world will thank you 😉
+Scope creep is inevitable, and dealing with it is a necessary part of almost any role.
+Share what you’ve learned from this rundown on your social network of choice – your fellow Jira users around the world will thank you!